Agenda

 Chief Operating Officer

-Association of Plastics Recyclers
+Association of Plastic Recyclers

 The Association of Plastic Recyclers (APR) is announcing a brand new tool that you will want in your toolkit.
 Join us for a demonstration and learn how this tool will help you review plastic packaging, align with legislative requirements, and complete annual reporting.
 The new tool is a companion to the APR Design® Guide, the widely recognized source of truth for designing plastics packaging for recyclability today.
 Get your company and suppliers ready for the big changes that lie ahead.